 Fan Remake: The first three games have been remade to give them updated interfaces and graphics (the third even getting two remakes by two different teams), the fourth may or may not be still in progress by yet another team, and the fifth was remade into a text adventure.

 Legion of Doom: The Black Cloak Society wasn't designed as a way to link all of the series' villains together... but at least two antagonists (Shadrack and Alhazred) are explicitly stated to be members, and Mordack is associated to them (and Manannan is linked by being Mordack's brother), and it's entirely possible that all of the series' antagonists could have been members or allies.
-Note that this is based on a single throwaway line in the sixth game, that none of the antagonists other than these are ever stated to be related, and that Word Of God denies this.
+Note that this is based on a single throwaway line in the sixth game, that none of the antagonists other than these are ever stated to be related, and that Word of God denies this.
 Still, it's a popular fan theory.
+Though actually Word of God while denying it as canon, admits they did consider it.

 Magic A Is Magic A: The way genies behaved tended to depend on the specific genie in question in the earlier games.
 By the time of VI, where a genie was a major part of the ongoing plot, they finally sat down and made some rules.
 However, the Companion also points out there are different kinds of Djinn much as there is in Arabic mythology.
 While the rules set forth for one type of Djinn are not the rules for other types.
 E.G. there are Djinn that offer a finite number of wishes (or decide your wish for you as the case may be) and there are Djinn who offer infinite wishes.
 Then there is just the chaotic demonic incontrollable types.